Market versus policy Europeanisation: has an imbalance grown over time?

 Policy Europeanisation

 Calculating an index of policy Europeanisation is much more difficult than measuring market/trade Europeanisation.
 To do so, we estimated, in several steps, the ratio of the total number of people working in European administrations to the aggregate number of people working in national administrations.
 We consider ‘administrations’ to mean strictly administrative bodies, such as, for instance, the European Medicines Agency, but also political institutions, including the European Parliament and the European Commission, while excluding gatherings of national experts that lack a significant permanent structure, such as many EU technical groups.
-However, committees established by the EU Treaty or other EU legislation are included 5).
+However, committees established by the EU Treaty or other EU legislation are included1).

 The estimation of this ratio is fraught with conceptual and practical difficulties.
 To estimate the numerator, we started from a time series census of European public administrations (institutions and agencies).
 The list of European public administrations is in Appendix 1.
 Then we collected information on how many people work in these organisations and how this number has changed over time.
 The denominator is the aggregate number of people working in the national administrations of EU countries.